Ali-Kazzazi/Ali-kazzazi/README.md

 <img align="right" alt="GIF" src="https://github.com/Ali-Kazzazi/Ali-kazzazi/blob/master/res/code.gif?raw=true" width="40%" />

-I'm passionate about technology, coffee, music, and hiking.
-You'll likely find me exploring outdoors when I'm not coding or researching!
+I'm passionate about technology, neuroscience, and creative problem-solving.
+I enjoy exploring the intersection of AI, spiking neural networks, and modern software engineering.
+Outside of coding and research, I'm fueled by coffee, inspired by music, and often out walking through the city to clear my mind and spark new ideas.

 <table width="100%">